mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 ### Important SEO Terminology to Know

-More than 200 SEO terms are included in this glossary, which you will need to know in order to succeed in the SEO industry.Accelerated Mobile Pages:
+SEO terminology and jargon can seem like a foreign language, especially when you have no prior knowledge of it.
+More than 200 SEO terms are included in this glossary, which you will need to know in order to succeed in the SEO industry.
+This page is worth bookmarking for future use!

 ## SEO Terminologies Starting with A